-The purpose of the Veterans In-State Service Shared Leave Pool ("VISSLP") is to allow employees to voluntarily donate leave to be used as shared leave for a veteran to attend medical appointments or treatments for a service-connected injury or disability; or for an employee whose spouse is a veteran who requires assistance while attending medical appointments or treatments for a service-connected injury or disability per RCW 41.04.
+The purpose of the Veterans In-State Service Shared Leave Pool (VISSLP) is to allow employees to voluntarily donate leave to be used as shared leave for a veteran to attend medical appointments or treatments for a service connected injury or disability; or an employee's spouse is a veteran who requires assistance while attending medical appointments or treatments for a service connected injury or disability per RCW 41.04.
 Employee participation will be voluntary at all times.
-The VISSLP is administered by the Department of Veterans Affairs in consultation with OFM.
+The VISSLP is administered by the Department of Veterans Affairs in consultation with the Office of Financial Management.

-- 14.4 For more information about each of the pools, refer to Employer policy. - 14.5 This Article is not subject to the grievance procedure.
+- 14.4 For more information about each of the pools, refer to college policy. - 14.5 This Article is not subject to the grievance procedure.